qtekfun/qtekfun.github.io/_posts/2024-01-05-write-jekyll-post-from-android.md

 categories: Tech
 ---

 If you are like me, that your phone is the center of your life, working from your phone is very important for you.
 But you also want to share with everyone all the things you have learned today.
 To do that, you've created a Jekyll site as a Github Page and now you want to publish from Android.

+Some time ago I made a post about coding from Android in Spanish.
+At that point, my english level was worse, my web was in [Hugo](https://gohugo.io/), which is faster and better than [Jekyll](https://jekyllrb.com/) but harder to maintain.
+So, now as I moved to Jekyll, I would like to explain how to do it.

 As this post is fully written from my smartphone, I would like to explain you how to do it.